luobin23628/TKKeyBoard/README.md

 #### TKKeyboardManager

-`TKKeyboardManager` register a keyboard type based on a specified `TKKeyboardConfiguration` object`.
+`TKKeyboardManager` register a keyboard type based on a specified `TKKeyboardConfiguration` object.

 #### Creat TKKeyboardConfiguration object